-Song Yingxing -- Great Scientist and Writer of Tian Gong Kai Wu
+Song Yingxing — Great Scientist, and the Writer of Tiangong Kaiwu

-He and his brother’s life experiences were representatives of those talented and loyal people living at the end of the Ming Dynasty.
+He and his brother’s life experiences were representatives of those talented and loyal people living at the end of the empire.

 Song Yingxing was born into an ordinary family and had a happy childhood.